davidvazteixeira/baseflask/README.md

-  git clone GITLINK                   # Here you are cloning this base app cd GITLINK                          # go to cloned project folder heroku create YOUR_NEW_APP_NAME     # create a new heroku app in your account git add -A                          # add the files to commit git commit -m 'Initial Commit'      # commit git push heroku master              # push modifications to server
+  git clone GITLINK                   # Here you are cloning this base app cd GITLINK                          # go to cloned project folder heroku create YOUR_NEW_APP_NAME     # create a new heroku app in your account git push heroku master              # push modifications to server

   #... many outout lines here!